What Is Cover 2 In Football? Explained

 Cover 2 defense

-Cover 2 Zones
+Cover 2 Defense Underneath Zones

 To understand cover 2, you must first understand all of the zones.
 The first zone, and most important, is the flats.
 The flats are outside the hash that extends to the sideline.
 The corner is responsible for covering any routes that run into the flats.